Zir0-93/zir0-93.github.io/_posts/2019-07-30-rest-message-queue.md

 **Response**: HTTP is certainly a synchronous protocol, but the terms synchronous and asynchronous have different connotations depending on which domain it is used in, making over oversimplifications such as these all too common.
 Lets analyze it at three levels:

-**Input/Output Level**:  At this level, asynchronous means that requests made to other services do not block the main executing thread untill the service has responded.
+**Input/Output Level**:  At this level, asynchronous means that requests made to other services do not block the main executing thread until the service has responded.
 This allows the thread to complete other tasks in the meantime, and increases the efficiency of your CPU by allowing you to serve more requests.

 This level of asynchronization can be implemented in both RESTful calls and